Welcome to The Community Guide’s new website. Comments and suggestions on the site’s look and feel are welcome: email@example.com.

 - Represent the views, concerns, and needs of their organization and constituents

-- Provide input into review prioritization and Task Force recommendations findings
+- Provide input into review prioritization and Task Force recommendations and other findings

 - Serve on, or recommend participants to serve on individual systematic review teams

 - Disseminate Task Force recommendations among their members and constituents

 - Help their members and constituents translate Task Force recommendations into action

 - Provide feedback on how Task Force recommendations and other findings were disseminated, implemented, and used, and how well the recommendations and other findings met the needs of their constituents

 Federal Agency Liaisons to the Task Force

 Alternate Liaison: Tracy Wolff MD, MPH, Associate Scientific Director

 Alternate Liaison: Connie Bish, PhD, MPH, Team Lead, PRC Evaluation & Translation Team